-The outside directors of Target Company, Mr. Shuichi Kato and Mr. Hiroaki Tamamaki, concurrently hold the positions of Chief Operating Officer, Financial and Insurance Services Division of ITOCHU and Director of FamilyMart, respectively.
-To avoid the suspicion of a conflict of interest and ensure the fairness of Transaction, they reportedly did not participate in any of the deliberations on agenda items that concerned Transaction, including Tender Offer, in the above meeting of the board of directors of Target Company and have not participated in any of the consultations and negotiations with ITOCHU and FamilyMart from the position of Target Company.
+In the above resolutions on August 3 and today, the outside directors of the Target Company, Mr. Shuichi Kato and Mr. Hiroaki Tamamaki, concurrently hold the positions of Chief Operating Officer, Financial and Insurance Services Division of ITOCHU and Director of FamilyMart, and President and Representative Director of BSS respectively.
+To avoid any suspicion of a conflict of interest and ensure the fairness of the Transaction, they reportedly did not participate in any of the deliberations on agenda items that were related to the Transaction, including the Tender Offer, in the above meeting of the board of directors of the Target Company, and have not participated in any of the consultations and negotiations with ITOCHU and FamilyMart from the position of the Target Company.

-Of the four auditors of Target Company, Mr. Shuichi Sano, a full-time auditor, and Ms. Yasuko Yamashita, an independent outside auditor, reportedly attended the above meeting of the board of directors and expressed no objection to the above resolution.
+Of the four auditors of Target Company, Mr. Shuichi Sano, a full-time auditor, and Ms. Yasuko Yamashita, an independent outside auditor, reportedly attended the above two meetings of the board of directors and expressed no objection to the above resolution.
 Of the outside auditors of Target Company, Mr. Kenichi Kijima and Mr. Yasutoshi Saito concurrently hold the positions of CFO, ICT & Financial Business Company of ITOCHU, and Senior Executive Officer of FamilyMart, respectively.
 To avoid the suspicion of a conflict of interest and ensure the fairness of Transaction, they purportedly did not participate in any of the deliberations on agenda items that concerned Transaction, including Tender Offer, in the above meeting of the board of directors of Target Company.